Why the interest in hydrogen?

 We believe that increased strategic long-term thinking about our energy supplies (and how we use them) is essential to help ensure that the community and industry have access to technologies that can help them reduce their emissions as the Australian economy decarbonises.
 Indeed, developing a National Hydrogen Strategy was one of the recommendations of the National Hydrogen Study in 2003.

 So why, after so many years, has there been a renewed upsurge in interest in hydrogen?
 There are several developments that have combined to cause governments to again focus their attention on hydrogen.
 These include:

-- All the above is occurring at a time when new technologies are being developed and deployed that can put downwards pressure on the cost of producing, storing, transporting and using hydrogen.
+All the above is occurring at a time when new technologies are being developed and deployed that can put downwards pressure on the cost of producing, storing, transporting and using hydrogen.
 This will in turn help to increase the commercial viability of hydrogen.

 Our 2018 report for ARENA (Opportunities for Australia from Hydrogen Exports) highlighted the opportunities for Australia to export hydrogen to many of the countries that currently import fossil fuels from us.
 Importantly, such exports could help to offset any decline in our conventional energy exports that may emerge as the world increasingly seeks to decarbonise energy production and use.
-Another report, the South Australian Green Hydrogen Study, concluded that not only were there opportunities to export niche products now, but that demand for hydrogen from Japan and South Korea could help create a significant new industry in South Australia.
-An industry that could leverage existing manufacturing, engineering and project delivery capabilities.
+Another report, the South Australian Green Hydrogen Study, concluded that not only were there opportunities to export niche products now, but that demand for hydrogen from our existing energy trading partners could help create a significant new industry in South Australia.
+An industry that could leverage existing manufacturing, engineering, and project delivery capabilities.